PatrikAarnivaara/sculpture/README.md

 When the pipeline is up and running sign up to Artsy's developer account and follow there guidelines for using their API: https://developers.artsy.net/v2/start

-Set up a Google Cloud function endpoint with the Artsy API. https://console.cloud.google.com/functions/
+Set up a Google Cloud function endpoint with the Artsy API: https://console.cloud.google.com/functions/

 1. Clone repo and run in optional IDE